Albert Brudzewski: On Averroes

-Albert Brudzewski's Views on the Heavens and Planetary Motion
+On the heavens and planetary motion

 Albert Brudzewski was known as a fictionalist.
 He did not think that the motions of the heavens were understood by any human.
 Richard of Wallingford, an astronomer in the 1300s, had an opposing view for the spheres of the planets.
 He claimed that no mortal knows whether eccentrics truly exist in the spheres of the planets, but spirits could give humans revelations about the true planetary motion of the heavens through mathematicians.
 This claim limits the astronomical knowledge of mortals and suggests that spirits do not have the same limitations.
 Brudzewski acknowledges the existence of these viewpoints but criticized their validity.
 To astronomers, spirits had an accurate knowledge of the number of celestial orbs.
 Although, he did not want to discredit the ability of mortals to make claims based on astronomical observations.
-Albert Brudzewski made the claim for the fundamental principle of astrology that the heavens exert causal influences on the earth.
+Brudzewski made the claim for the fundamental principle of astrology that the heavens exert causal influences on the Earth.

 The paths of planets were thought to be moved by orbs instead of circles.
 This was a claim by Brudzeski about causal relationships between the planets and their motion.
 With this view, he disagreed with Averroes about the number of orbs, the concept of epicycles and eccentric circles, and on theoretical orbs.
-Brudzewski was seen as a source for some of Copernicus's work on orbs, specifically with the Tusi Couple.
+Brudzewski was seen as a source for some of Copernicus's work on orbs, specifically with the Tusi couple.